robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 C requires explicit deallocation of memory, so we must *free* the deleted node after we are finished with it in order to return the memory to the system.
 This leaves the incoming pointer as a dangling reference to a location that no longer exists, so care must be taken not to use this pointer again.

+# Containers
+The term **container** denotes an abstract data type that permits storage and retrieval of data items independent of content.

+Containers are distinguished by the particular retrieval order they support.

+## Stacks
+### Retrieval Order
+**Last-in, first-out (LIFO)** order.
+### When to use them
+Use them when retrieval order doesn't matter, such as when processing batch jobs.